General

 Model and Property Releases

-Practically speaking, lots of clients won't touch an image with a person in it, recognizable or not, unless it's released.
-Your goal should be to have releases for any people in your shot.
+Lots of clients won't touch an image with a person in it, recognizable or not, unless it's released.
+Your goal should be to always have releases for any and all people in your shot.

 Technical Requirements for Stills